maxnmcbride/CodeWarsPractice/README.md

 We will consider a, e, i, o, u as vowels for this Kata (but not y).

 The input string will only consist of lower case letters and/or spaces.

+25. What is Between?

+Complete the function that takes two integers (a, b, where a < b) and return an array of all integers between the input parameters, including them.